Gastric bypass long term weight loss S.O.S. (Swedish Obesity Study) results

 As reference to diabetes:

-At the two year point, 72 percent of the diabetics appeared to be recovered but at the 10 year point, only 36 percent of the diabetics were still "disease-free".
+At the two year point, 72 percent of the diabetics appeared to be in remission but at the 10 year point, only 36 percent of the diabetics were still "disease-free".

 Although we certainly rejoice with those new ops who show amazing weight losses, the results of the only ongoing clinical long term study of WLS patients are a bit more sobering than the ads or seminars.
-Remember those who hang out in ANY diet group, INCLUDING WLS support groups, are the small percentage who can keep all or most of their weight off - the average people who usually have more significant regains, are not the ones they parade to sell the diet.
+Remember those who hang out in ANY diet group, INCLUDING WLS support groups, are the small percentage who can keep all or most of their weight off - the average people who usually have more significant regains, are often made to feel ashamed and if they are members of an online group, they often stay silent.
+At seminars, patients with significant regains are often not welcome to speak out.

 SOURCE: New England Journal of Medicine: Volume 351:2683-2693 December 23, 2004 Number 26